About Our Firm

 We also help those who came to the United States without documents.
 We have been successful in filing waivers or pardons for unlawful presence, and applications for permission to reapply.

-Finally, we can file appeals with the Board of Immigration Appeals (BIA) for adverse decisions issued by an immigration judge.
+Finally, we can file appeals with the Board of Immigration Appeals (BIA) and in the Ninth Circuit Court of Appeals as well as other circuits by special permission for adverse decisions issued by an immigration judge.

 Our bankruptcy law practice focuses on consumer bankruptcy.
 Our bankruptcy clients have primarily personal debts and this means that we can file either a Chapter 7 or a Chapter 13 bankruptcy for them.
 A Chapter 7 bankruptcy is a liquidation bankruptcy, in which the debtor can keep only those things that are exempt under Arizona law.
 There are many things that are exempt under Arizona law, so that most debtors will be able to keep property that is a basic necessity and yet allow them to get a fresh start, leaving the burden of their debts behind.